Tampa Fishing Charters Q & A

 Will be using artificials or live bait?
 I love fishing Tampa Bay with artificial lures and soft plastics.
 It is challenging and productive.
 Using artificials will certainly make you a better fisherman.
 I also use live bait sometimes depending on the situation.

 Do you offer Tampa fly fishing charters?
 Fly fishing is my favorite method of fishing.
 I offer Tampa Bay fly fishing charters year round.
 Saltwater fly fishing is challenging and generally not for people who have never fly fished before.
 That being said I love to teach people fly fishing and if you would like to learn, I can teach you.
+I also guide fly fishing in the Keys.

 What kind of gear will we use?
 We will be using light tackle spinning reels while on our Tampa fishing charters.
 I only use top of the line rods and reels from Penn, Shimano, and Daiwa.
 The fish of Tampa Bay are strong and only the best will do.